RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 |director_facebook_likes |0.0712 |
 |actor_1_facebook_likes |0.0704 |

+Finding that mainly the actors and director's name is important as well as their Facebook like and the number of critics for reviews.

 ## Learning curves to assess bias/variance problems
 To improve performance, I look at learning and validation curves: